HarrisonDevane/talbotbot/training/supervised/v1_pol_mvplayed_val_result_nsearch/README.md

 ![Training Loss](logs/training_loss.png)

-- **V_Loss:**  Value head loss, giving essentially the probability of winning.
-As this is a single continuous variable [-1,1], the loss is smaller
+- **V_Loss:**  The value head loss, representing the MSE in predicting the game outcome as a continuous value between -1 and 1 (win/loss/draw).
+Since it’s a regression on a single scalar, the loss values tend to be smaller.
-- **P_Loss:**  Policy head loss, giving essentially the probability of output moves.
-Much higher as this is comparing a one-hot encoded value with a distribution
+- **P_Loss:**  The policy head loss, which measures the cross-entropy error in predicting the probability distribution over possible moves.
+This loss is typically higher because it compares a one-hot encoded target move against the predicted probability distribution using cross-entropy.
-- **T_Loss:**  Sum of V_Loss and P_Loss, used for determining best model
+- **T_Loss:**  The total training loss, calculated as the sum of V_Loss and P_Loss.
+This combined loss is used to evaluate and select the best model.

 Here is the plot comparing the average training loss per epoch, with the average validation loss per epoch: